 ANNUAL SUNSET CONCERT SERIES RETURNS TO CARNTON

-FRANKLIN, Tenn. — The Battle of Franklin Trust has announced the dates and lineup for its annual Sunset Concert Series, a family-friendly, summer tradition providing outdoor concerts on the east lawn of Carnton.
+FRANKLIN, Tenn. — The Battle of Franklin Trust has announced the dates and lineup for its annual Sunset Concert Series, a family-friendly, summer tradition providing outdoor concerts in Franklin, on the east lawn of Carnton.
 This year’s schedule includes fan favorite musical acts:

 - Sunday, June 27: Rubiks Groove: 80s and 90s Tribute Band

 - Sunday, July 25: Resurrection: A Journey Tribute

 “We are grateful to be able to host the Sunset Concert Series again this year,” said Eric A. Jacobson, CEO of The Battle of Franklin Trust.
 “It’s an ideal opportunity to bring together both the historic community and music lovers.
 Our hope is that they enjoy the events on site and come back for a tour.”

 Event gates open at 4 p.m., and concerts take place from 6 to 8 p.m.
 Guests may bring chairs, blankets and picnics.
 Food and beverage, including alcohol, is permitted.
 Food trucks including Big Boy’s Shrimp, Roadhouse Grille and Moosic City Ice Cream, and a drink tent with beer, wine and cocktails will also be onsite.
 Pets, tents, grills and anything with an open flame are not allowed.
 Parking is free and available on site.
 There will be volunteers on site to direct guests to loading and unloading zones.